From BR Bullpen

 Starting 2012 with the Reno Aces, he hit .340/.386/.453 with 6 doubles and 4 steals in 12 games.
 He was then called up to The Show when Geoff Blum went on the disabled list.
 In his major league debut on April 18th, A.J. hit 7th and played center field in a 2-1 loss against the Pirates.
 He was retired by James McDonald his first two trips up.
 His third time to the plate, he drew a walk from Brad Lincoln but was gunned down running by Michael McKenry.
 His last time up that day, he grounded out against Juan Cruz.
 Back with Reno, Pollock was named most valuable player of the 2012 Triple-A Baseball National Championship as the Aces beat the Pawtucket Red Sox 10-3 at Durham Bulls Athletic Park in Durham, NC on September 18th.
 He went 2-for-5 with a triple, double, two runs scored and an RBI.
 Overall, he hit .318/.369/.411 in 106 games for Reno and .247 in 31 big league games.

 Pollock spent all of 2013 with the Diamondbacks, as the team's starting center fielder.
-Adam Eaton, his teammate at reno the previous year, had been penciled in to be the starter in spring training, but he lost a good part of the season to injuries, giving A.J. his opportunity.
+Adam Eaton, his teammate at Reno the previous year, had been penciled in to be the starter in spring training, but he lost a good part of the season to injuries, giving A.J. his opportunity.
 He hit .269 with 28 doubles, 5 triples and 8 homers, scored 64 runs and drove in 38, and was successful in 12 of 15 stolen base attempts.
 Eaton was traded after the season and A.J. was now the undisputed starter in centerfield in the first two months of the season.
 He was leading the team with a .316 batting average after 52 games on May 31st when he was hit on the hand by Johnny Cueto of the Cincinnati Reds, breaking a bone and putting him on the disabled list.
 Ironically, he was named the National League's Player of the Week a day later on the strength of a .522 batting average before sustaining the injury.
+As a result he was limited to 75 games, during which he hit .302 with 7 homers.

 Notable Achievements